coinevo/coinevo/ANONYMITY_NETWORKS.md

 is made or until `coinevod` is shutdown and restarted with only public connections enabled.

-Anonymity networks can also be used with `coinevo-wallet-cli` and `coinevo-wallet-rpc` - the wallets will connect to a daemon through a proxy.
+Anonymity networks can also be used with `testnet-cli` and `testnet-rpc` - the wallets will connect to a daemon through a proxy.
 The daemon must provide a hidden service for the RPC itself, which is separate from the hidden service for P2P connections.